Hgjnnf/Hgjnnf/README.md

 #### Talk to me if you like:

-- Basketball and the Houston Rockets 🏀🚀
+- Basketball (I love the Houston Rockets!) 🏀🚀
 - Economics, stocks, and geopolitics 🌎
 - New ideas, new trends, and entrepreneurship 📍
 - Simulation and strategy games 🎮